 WA information sourced from:

-Using a phone while driving in Tasmania
+Using a Phone While Driving in Tasmania

 In Tasmania, texting, emailing, playing games, and taking photos is illegal while driving.
 Full licence holders can use their phone to make or answer a call or listen to music using hands-free operation.
 This might include Bluetooth, a headset, earpiece, speaker, or having the phone in a cradle affixed to the car.
 Learner and provisional (p1 and p2) licence holders and motorcyclists can’t use their phone at all while driving, and must be parked and out of the line of traffic to do so.